- What is a Non-Resident External (NRE) Account?

 To illustrate this concept, let's assume Mr. Sharma deposits a certain amount of US dollars on June 1, 2025, and withdraws it on June 20, 2025.
 Now, he will either withdraw more or less, depending on how the currency has been fluctuating.

-What Is a Non-Resident Ordinary (NRO) Account?
+What is a Non-Resident Ordinary (NRO) Account?

 Non-Resident Ordinary accounts enable NRIs to deposit income earned in India from sources such as rent, dividends, and pensions.
 There are limitations on repatriating funds from an NRO account; moreover, the interest earned on an NRO account is subject to tax deducted at source (TDS).